Chris Ray: Oakland Athletics

 On July 13, Ray signed with the Oakland Athletics and was assigned to the Triple-A Sacramento River Cats.
 He was released on July 26.
 In the 2012-2013 offseason, he retired.

 Personal life

-Chris and his wife Alice have two children, Virginia and Thomas.
+Chris and his wife Alice have two children, Ginny and Thomas together.
 Chris stated in a March 2013 interview he was now retired from baseball.

 In November 2012 Chris, his brother Phil Ray, and their families opened a craft brewery in Ashland, Virginia, Center Of The Universe (COTU) Brewing.

 Ray is an avid homebrewer and released a collaborative charity beer with Fremont Brewing Company in July 2011, benefiting Operation Homefront.
 Named Homefront IPA, it was sold at Safeco Field, Fremont Brewing Company and various retail stores in the Seattle area.
 In 2013 Homefront IPA was collaboratively produced by nine breweries from all over the country, including Center of the Universe Brewing.
 In 2014 eleven breweries were involved.